Published on March 6, 2021 Last Updated on June 3, 2021 by Sorin Petroj

 That same year, a British enthusiast discovered celluloid balls on a trip to the United States.
 As the popularity of this sport grew, E.C.
 Goode invented the modern racket by gluing pimple rubber to a wooden blade.

 So, people played table tennis until the 50s, when the first evolutionary step was to use rackets with sponge rubbers, leading to higher speeds in the game.
-Later, fast glues were used, and then it started to play faster and faster, but also for the sport to get real meaning and beauty.
+Later, fast glues were used, and then it started to play quicker and faster, but also for the sport to get real meaning and beauty.
 As an Olympic sport, table tennis was first introduced at the Olympic Games in Seoul in 1988.

 Who invented table tennis?

 The first man to make a table tennis game to play on the table was David Foster.
 The ball was 30mm rubber and covered with cloth.
-Foster also introduced rules that were later found by Steve Grant (USA).
+Foster also introduced rules that later found Steve Grant (USA).

 He is considered the first inventor of table tennis because he filed his first patent.
 To clarify, he did not invent the game but took the first real step towards this game’s existence.